 Loved, loved, loved them!
 Ricki mentioned that you could use any nut in the recipe.
 Since we didn’t have any hazelnuts, I used ground cashews, and the cookies still turned out perfect!

-Of course, once I get started on cookies, I can't stop.
-So I also made the heavenly Grain-Free Coconut Macaroons …
+Of course, once I get started on cookies, I can’t stop.
+So I also made these heavenly Grain-Free Coconut Macaroon Cookies …

 Again, I used cashews instead of the almonds called for in the recipe (this time, because the husband is allergic to almonds).
 In addition, I made a few little changes to the recipe, customizing it to the ingredients and tools that I had on hand.
 These little cookies are incredible.
 They’re like a cross between coconut macaroon and a soft, chewy cookie.
 The outside crisps up, while the center keeps its tender chewy texture.